hershyz/chemtools/README.md

   help:                       Shows all available commands.
   exit:                       Closes the shell. lookup (symbol):            Looks up the information of an element. palookup (name):                                Looks up the information of a polyatomic ion. mm (symbol):                                    Finds the molar mass of a compound. moles (symbol, grams):                          Converts grams of a substance to moles.
-  lr:                         Limiting reactant calculator between two compounds with mole ratios.
+  lr:                                             Limiting reactant calculator between two compounds with mole ratios. se (energy change, mass, temperature change):   Calculates the specific heat of a substance.
 </pre>

 <br>